iqbaladan/iqbaladan.github.io/about.md

 profile: true
 ---

 Iqbal Adan is a Linux/FLOSS enthusiast and a Web Developer from Indonesia.
-This blog is his place to jot down his learning experiences both Linux/FLOSS and Web Development.
+This blog is his place to writes down his learning experiences both Linux/FLOSS and Web Development.
 He chooses to blog in Bahasa.
 He also writes his opinions and thoughts about his daily life on [Wordpress](https://iqbaladan.wordpress.com) sometimes.

 ### More Information